Fintech Trends Illuminate The Future Of The Industry

 After decades of remaining tellingly stagnant, the financial industry is on the verge of an era of massive upheaval.
 A variety of new technologies, most rooted in the opportunities created by mobile platforms, have resulted in a world where ground long assumed to be firm is suddenly shifting.
 Industry watchers have a name for this coming flux: fintech.

-Investments in financial technology have positively exploded.
+Investments in fintech solutions have positively exploded.
 Since 2016, more than $15.6 billion has been invested in seed, early, and late-stage U.S.-based FinTech startups.
 Simply from a investors perspective, the future of fintech is looking bright.

 Source: Crunchbase News